Mexico’s López Obrador sees Lincoln Memorial, Juarez statue

 But López Obrador has had a surprisingly warm relationship with Trump.
 He likes to point out that more recently Trump helped Mexico reach a deal with other oil-producing nations to cut production and aided Mexico in obtaining more ventilators to face the coronavirus pandemic.
 Both presidents talk about a blossoming friendship that seems to stem from their pursuit of unapologetically nationalist agendas.

-The two presidents also will discuss the United States-Mexico-Canada Agreement that replaced a trade accord Trump said was a bad deal and could give him an opening to bash former Vice President Joe Biden for voting in favor of the old North American Free Trade Agreement.
+The two presidents also will discuss the United States-Mexico-Canada Agreement that replaced a trade accord Trump said was a bad deal and could give him an opening to bash former Vice President Joe Biden, the presumptive Democratic presidential nominee, for voting in favor of the old North American Free Trade Agreement.
 NAFTA is blamed for prompting U.S. companies to shift manufacturing to Mexico, where labor costs were lower.

-Trump economic adviser Larry Kudlow said López Obrador and Trump will sign a joint declaration of friendship and cooperation.
+Trump economic adviser Larry Kudlow said López Obrador and the Republican president will sign a joint declaration of friendship and cooperation.
 He said the USMCA is going to boost automobile and other manufacturing, agriculture and dairy farmers and cattle ranchers.

 “As the three countries respect this deal then you’re gonna have an explosion of entrepreneurship, entrepreneurship and new innovation in North America,” Kudlow said on Fox News Channel’s “Fox & Friends.”
 “One percentage point of GDP as this thing gets going per year — couple hundred thousand jobs.
 I don’t know why people don’t pay more attention to it.
 You know, we’re looking for growth following the pandemic.”